 A novice in any of the Private Investigator fields or disciplines is an individual who has less than 2400 hours of experience and Private Investigator training.
 Once PIs achieve 2400 hours of Private Investigator experience, they will have the confidence and expertise to work independently.
 When a Private Investigator acquires over 10,000 hours of experience in a given field, they are considered to be proficient in that particular field or discipline.
 Due to the many disciplines in the Private Investigator, it would take many years of hard work and effort to master them all.
 Most PIs choose to specialize in a few fields rather than trying to become experts in all areas.

 A novice Private Investigator, no matter how intelligent, must learn through experience.
 Private Investigator school is an excellent way to build a solid foundation; however, to become fully capable a novice PI will need experience.
 The learning curve is defined by specific skills one can only obtain by working in the professional investigative industry.

 An experienced Private Investigator will have a better ability to predict situations and know what information to look for.
 A novice Investigator is more likely to experience tunnel vision of thought and action due to stress and other contributing factors.
 These factors will contribute to the novice missing details that a more experienced investigator would have spotted and leveraged to move the investigation forward.

-The Professional Private Investigator will have seen many typical situations in a particular field and will adapt their methods as they apply knowledge from past experiences.
+The experienced Professional Private Investigator will have seen many typical situations in a particular field and will adapt their methods as they apply knowledge from past experiences.